Spicejet aircraft makes emergency landing at Kolkata airport

 Suspecting a leakage in the fuel tank, the pilot contacted the Kolkata Air Traffic Control at 6.10 am and sought permission for an emergency landing.

 Permission was granted and the aircraft landed safely, the sources said.
-(AGENCIES)
+(PTI)

 Spicejet aircraft makes emergency landing at Kolkata airport